 - LL Bean (polyester with PU from what I have seen).

 - Big Agnes (nylon, polyester with PU and some silicone).

 - The jury is out on Coleman, some people tolerate it and others don’t.

 - Some people find cheap Walmart tents especially Ozark brand is more tolerable than ones for hundreds of dollars.
 I have found Ozark tents to be very tolerable myself.

 - Winterial may work for some folks.
-I used this as I was becoming less sensitive.
+I used this exact one (which Amazon says I purchased 3 times) as I was becoming less sensitive.
 I like that it is affordable and doesn’t contain flame retardants.

-If you are too sensitive for any of these brand there are more options further down in this post for those who have to go more extreme.
+If you are too sensitive for any of these brands there are more options further down in this post for those who have to go more extreme.

 - Mountain Hard Ware tents made after 2019 are FR-free ($200-310 price range)

 - Moonlight are FR-free and coated with silicone on the outside and polyurethane (PU) on the inside. ($430-600)